swiftlang/swift-evolution/proposals/0377-parameter-ownership-modifiers.md

 }
 ```

-A value would need to be implicitly copied if:
+A value would need to be explicitly copied if:

 - a *consuming operation* is applied to a `borrowing` binding, or
 - a *consuming operation* is applied to a `consuming` binding after it has